×

 All about Mugearite and Monzonite Properties

 Know all about Mugearite and Monzonite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite and Monzonite belong to Igneous Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Monzonite is Phaneritic.
 Mugearite appears Dull and Soft and Monzonite appears Shiny.
-The luster of Mugearite is not available while that of Monzonite is subvitreous to dull.
+The luster of Mugearite is while that of Monzonite is subvitreous to dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Monzonite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Mugearite and Monzonite are creating artwork.